hermescenter/gdpr.observer/README.md

 ## How To

-1. you need to have a valid list of URL, and perhaps with other additional metadata, in JSON or CSV format. **This list would be named Batch**.
+1. you need to have a valid list of URL, and perhaps with other additional metadata, in JSON or CSV format. **This list is named Batch**.
 Normally this list is in `input/` folder.
 2. you can run a command to analyze a Batch.
 Normally this is associated with a country (i.e. the spanish privacy activist might have a Batch with all the public institutions).
 A Batch is a string, such as, "institution-ES-1"
 3. If you want to expand the list of tested websites, it is suggested to change your Batch string to reflect it, such as "institution-ES-2", because you might want to avoid the growth of tested website interfere with your statistics.
 4. Every Batch can be re-tested everyday.
 Testing the same Batch more often is discouraged (and not even guarantee it work).
-5. You should `cd website-evidence-collecto/assets; wget https://easylist.to/easylist/easyprivacy.txt` once a while.
+5. You should `cd website-evidence-collector/assets; wget https://easylist.to/easylist/easyprivacy.txt` once a while (or git pull the repository `web-evidence-collector` to refresh the content, among them, `easyprivacy.txt`).

 Now you're ready to lunch commands.
 These commands should be run after the [setup](#setup).